MikkelSchubert/paleomix/docs/phylo_pipeline/usage.rst

 Executing the pipeline
 ----------------------

-The phylogenetic pipeline is excuted similarly to the BAM pipeline, except that a command is provided for each step ('genotyping', 'msa', and 'phylogeny'):
+The phylogenetic pipeline is executed similarly to the BAM pipeline, except that a command is provided for each step ('genotyping', 'msa', and 'phylogeny'):

 .. code-block:: bash